●Coronavirus Pandemic Alert (On 27 March (Fri), 00:00am)

 【Notice from Immigration Services Agency of Japan】

-・Foreigners who have Chinese passports issued by Hubei or Zhejiang Province in the People's Republic of China.
+1 Foreign nationals holding a Chinese passport issued at Hubei or Zhejiang of the People's Republic of China

 ・Report to Quarantine officers when entering the country if you have a cough, fever or other symptoms, or if you are taking cough medicine or an antipyretic (fever reducing medicine).

-・If you have developed the abovementioned symptoms after entering Japan and you have been in or traveled through Hubei or Zhejiang, before going to a medical clinic for a diagnosis, please notify the clinic that you have been to those provinces and wear a mask when you go.
+・If you have developed the abovementioned symptoms after entering Japan and you have been in or traveled through the countries in Table 2, before going to a medical clinic for a diagnosis, please notify the clinic that you have been to those countries and wear a mask when you go.
 When you arrive, show your health declaration card and report your travel history (health declaration cards are distributed on board your aircraft).

 【Hours】available 24 hours a day, 365 days a year